rsbondi/clightning-go-plugin/remoteRPC/README.md

 ### remoteRPC

 This plugin allows you to access all RPC commands using HTTP instead of the default of unix socket.
-Not encrypted use within local secure network only.
+Can use encrypted or unencrypted within local secure network.

 #### Usage